 Wednesday on Netflix has arrived!
-She’s creepy and she’s kooky, mysterious and spooky and now Wednesday Addams has got her own show.
+She’s creepy and she’s kooky, mysterious, and spooky and now Wednesday Addams has got her own show.

 Wednesday is directed by Tim Burton and stars YOU actress Jenna Ortega in the title role, while Catherine Zeta-Jones and Luis Guzmán play Wednesday's famous parents, Gomez and Morticia Addams.
-Other famous actors include The Sandman's Gwendoline Christie and even the film version's star Christina Ricci (see below for their brand new characters to the franchise).
+Other famous actors include The Sandman's Gwendoline Christie and even the film version's star Christina Ricci (see below for their brand new characters in the franchise).
 The eight-part comedy-drama series will show the iconic character from The Addams Family in a whole new light.

 So here’s everything you need to know about Wednesday on Netflix…

 Wednesday will arrive on Netflix on Wednesday, November 23, with all eight episodes launching worldwide.

 It's been a huge hit for the streaming service, holding the record for most hours viewed in a week for an English-language series on Netflix, with 341.2 million hours, even beating Stranger Things!